Pneumothorax

 • Spontaneous Pneumothorax: Often seen in young, tall, thin individuals, particularly males.
 It’s typically caused by the rupture of small air-filled sacs (blebs) on the lung surface.
 We call it spontaneous because it isn’t triggered by external circumstances, making it manifest randomly.

 • Traumatic Pneumothorax: Resulting from blunt chest trauma, such as from motor vehicle accidents or falls.
 The impact can cause lung tissue to tear without breaking the chest wall.
-The injury’s severity and nature can lead to either open or closed traumatic pneumothorax, depending on whether the chest wall is penetrated, allowing air in, or the chest wall remains intact.
+The injury’s severity and nature can lead to either an open or closed traumatic pneumothorax, depending on whether the chest wall is penetrated, allowing air in, or remains intact.

 • Secondary Spontaneous Pneumothorax: In patients with underlying lung diseases such as COPD, cystic fibrosis, or certain interstitial lung diseases.
 We call this ‘secondary pneumothorax’ because it results from a separate condition rather than the primary one.